How to Build a Super App: 2026 Guide

 Technical and Business Challenges in Developing a Super App

-I’ve been mentioning repeatedly that super app development is a complex initiative.
+I’ve been repeatedly mentioning that super app development is a complex initiative.
 Aside from regular development challenges, it presents a suite of specific difficulties to address.
 Here I gathered them all, based on my experience with such projects:

 - Unifying user flow and data models.
 Services within a super app often come from different domains, which necessitates alignment in workflows and data structures.
 For example, combining e-commerce, messaging, and payments means integrating user profiles across these services.
 Misaligned flows can lead to errors, such as inconsistent user data or failed transactions.